6th Infantry Regiment (United States): War on Terrorism

-B Company 2-6 IN "Team Dealer" owned and controlled it Battlespace, Ta'meem.
+B Company 2-6 IN "Team Dealer" owned and controlled its battlespace, Al-Taʾmīm.
 The regulars of Team Dealer were never attached to the command of other units.
-All units planning operations in Ta'mem, including NSW (SEALs) and other SOF or OGA unit always reported to Team Dealer to before planning ops in Tameem.
-And Team Dealer leadership had command and controlled of all operations in Tameem.
+All units planning operations in Al-Taʾmīm, including NSW (SEALs) and other SOF or OGA units always reported to Team Dealer before planning ops in Al-Taʾmīm.
+And Team Dealer leadership had command and controlled of all operations in Al-Taʾmīm.
 Team Dealer respectfully and gratefully partnered with many other tactical units in Ramadi—Enablers such as NSW, Navy SEALs, EOD, Marine Anglico and dog teams.
 At no point was there a question who was in operational control while on patrol.
 In fact Team Dealer ran its own separate Tactical Operations Center, separate from that of the Battalion Task Force.
-Tameem belong to Dealer, because our Soldiers patrolled it every day and expertly knew battlefield and enemy.
-And it was precisely because Team Dealer brought so much fire power to the fight that we made final operational decisions.
+Al-Taʾmīm belonged to Dealer, because its soldiers patrolled it every day and expertly knew the battlefield and their enemy.
+It was precisely because Team Dealer brought so much fire power to the fight that they made all final operational decisions.

 Time magazine called Ramadi the most dangerous place on the planet at that time.
 The Regulars served alongside the 1st Battalion, 506th Infantry, "Red Currahee," Seal Team Three, and many other units.
 One Navy SEAL, Michael Monsoor, was posthumously awarded the Medal of Honor for saving the lives of several of his team members during intense fighting in Ramadi.
 The Regulars were awarded a Meritorious Unit Commendation as part of the 2nd Brigade of the 1st Armored Division for their actions in Ramadi.

 In 2009 the 4th Battalion, assigned to 4th HBCT, 1st Armored Division deployed in support of Operation Iraq Freedom.
 Following a deployment to Maysan Province the 4th Battalion was awarded the Meritorious Unit Commendation.

 In August, 2011 4th Battalion, again with 4th HBCT 1st Armored deployed to Iraq.
 Alpha, Delta and Headquarters company were assigned to Al Asad airbase.
 Bravo and Charlie companies were sent to Forward Operating Base Hammer.
 The battalion returned home in December 2011, one of the last Army ground forces to leave Iraq at the end of Operation New Dawn.